rajatsachdeva/Complete_Java_Masterclass/13-Java_Collections/109-Sets_&_HashSet/README.md

 So whenever an item is added to HashSet it is internally added as a key in a HashMap with a dummy value.

 Union and Intersection is allowed on Sets

+# Lecture 110 - HashSet - equals() and hashCode()

+Java Documentation warns if you are using your own object as the key in a Map, then you should override the equals and hashCode Methods.

+Note that it is generally necessary to override the {@code hashCode} method whenever this method is overridden, so as to maintain the general contract for the {@code hashCode} method, which states that equal objects must have equal hash codes.